-- (1) The values listed are based on the amounts recognized for financial reporting purposes in accordance with FASB ASC Topic 718 as discussed in Footnote 15 to the Company's Annual Report on Form 10-K for fiscal 2017, respectively.
-Amounts for fiscal 2017 reflect incentive plan restricted stock awards granted on February 23, 2018.
-Amounts for fiscal 2016 reflect discretionary restricted stock awards granted on February 21, 2017.
-Amounts for fiscal 2015 reflect discretionary restricted stock awards granted on January 8, 2016.
-With the exception of Brian Recatto, whose shares vest immediately upon grant date in accordance with the terms of his employment agreement, LTIP shares granted in 2018 vest in equal amounts over a three year period starting January 1, 2019.
-Shares granted in 2017 vest in equal amounts over a three year period starting January 1, 2018, and shares granted in 2016 vest in equal amounts over a three year period which began on January 1, 2017.
-See "- Compensation Discussion and Analysis Long-term Equity Compensation" for more information regarding these stock awards.
-The actual value a named executive officer may receive depends on market prices, and there can be no assurance that the amounts reflected will actually be realized. - (2) The non-equity incentive plan compensation earned in fiscal 2017 was paid in February 2018. - (3) 2017 "All Other Compensation" includes \$648,414 in severance payments to Mr. Ray. - (4) 2017 "All Other Compensation" includes \$80,658 for housing and \$21,904 for auto allowance. - (5) 2017 "All Other Compensation" consists of consulting fees. - (6) In addition to the severance, housing and auto, and consulting payments described in footnotes (3), (4) and (5) provided to Messrs.
-Ray, Recatto and Chalhoub, the compensation represented by the amounts set forth in the "All Other Compensation" column for the named executive officers are detailed in the "All Other Compensation Table" below. - (7) Includes \$3,535,000 grant date fair value of restricted stock award granted to Brian Recatto as part of his employment agreement and \$525,000 with respect to the LTIP awarded for fiscal 2017 services.
+(2) The values listed, unless otherwise stated, are based on the amounts recognized for financial reporting purposes in accordance with FASB ASC Topic 718 as discussed in Footnote 16 to the Company's Annual Report on Form 10-K for fiscal 2019.
+Amounts for fiscal 2019 reflect discretionary restricted awards granted on February 21, 2020.
+Amounts for fiscal 2018 reflect discretionary restricted stock awards granted on February 19, 2019.
+Amounts for fiscal 2017 reflect discretionary restricted stock awards granted on February 23, 2018.
+With the exception of Brian Recatto, whose shares vest immediately upon grant date in accordance with the terms of his employment agreement, the restricted stock awards vest in equal annual amounts over a three year period starting the first day of the year following the year in which the award was granted.
+See "Compensation Discussion & Analysis - Long-term Equity Compensation" for more information regarding these restricted stock awards.
+The actual value a named executive officer may receive depends on Company performance, and there can be no assurance that the amounts reflected will actually be realized.

+(3) In addition to the housing and auto payments described in footnote (5) provided to Mr. Recatto, the compensation represented by the amounts set forth in the "All Other Compensation" column for the named executive officers are detailed in the "All Other Compensation Table" below.